-Gross pay refers to the amount used to calculate the wages of an employee (hourly) or the salary (for the salaried employee).
-It is the total amount of remuneration before removing taxes and other deductions such as Medicare, social security, health insurance, life insurance, dental insurance, as well as contributions to pension and charity.
+Gross pay refers to the amount used to calculate the wages of an employee (hourly) or salary (for the salaried employee).
+It is the total amount of remuneration before removing taxes and other deductions such as Medicare, social security, insurance, and contributions to pension and charity.

 Components of Gross Pay

 - Wages (based on an hourly rate) and salaries (based on an annual rate)

 - Shift differentials

 - Piece rate pay

 - Vacation pay

 - Holiday pay